 Diagram credit: Kuehner et al., 47th LPSC, #2304 (2016)

 An early solar system history for the F chondrite parent body was suggested by Neal and Lipschutz (1981).
 Their scenario involves formation of both the F chondrite and enstatite planetesimals in close proximity within the solar nebula.
 Thereafter, a severe collision between these two objects occurred, during which time F chondrite material became incorporated in the regolith of the enstatite planetesimal.
 This scenario is supported by their identification of shock-generated plagioclase and jadeitic pyroxene grains in the Cumberland Falls inclusions.
 In addition, Cumberland Falls exhibits shock effects from this collision, which include the presence of miniscule blebs of metallic FeNi and sulfide dispersed in the silicate grains producing silicate darkening, undulose to mosaic extinction with planar fractures in olivine, impact-melt clasts, and a shock stage of S2S3 (A. Rubin, 2010).
 Ultimately, this enstatite parent body experienced another impact event through which ejecta eventually became the Cumberland Falls aubrite.
-Other collisional ejecta eventually crossed paths with the Earth, which has been found and classified as E- and F-group chondrites and aubrite meteorites.
+Other collisional ejecta eventually crossed paths with the Earth, which was recovered and subsequently classified as E- and F-group chondrites and aubrite meteorites.
 Northwest Africa 7135 exhibits features of moderate weathering (W2) and very weak shock (S2).

 Notably, a forsterite chondrite/achondrite clast with EH3 affinities has been discovered in the EH3 chondrite Sah 97158, paired with Sah 97096 (Boyet et al., 2011, #5120).
 The specimen of NWA 7135 shown above is a 0.58 g partial slice.
 The photos below show the complete meteorite as found and the cut face of the main mass, courtesy of Fabien Kuntz.